2b2t-group/texture-pack/README.md

 # 2b2t.Group Texture Pack

-###### This is a pack of Minecraft textures collected 2b2t.group for use on 2b2t.
+###### This is a pack of Minecraft textures collected by 2b2t.group for use on 2b2t.
 This project started when our members decided it would be cool to all share similar textures.

 ## Installation
 - Click the green code button > Download Zip